 When you consider that the US used around 191 million barrels of natural gas and LPG a day to make plastic in 2010 (the last time the EIA collected data), we need environmentally friendly alternatives more than ever before.

-What’s more, PLA also produces around 80% fewer greenhouse gases when it breaks down as waste1.
+What’s more, PLA also produces around 80% fewer greenhouse gases when it breaks down as waste.
 To add to this, it will decompose in a matter of weeks as opposed to hundreds of years like regular plastic.

-As such. degradable based plastics remain an environmental problem once they’ve broken down.
+As such. degradable-based plastics remain an environmental problem once they’ve broken down.
 Further, the resulting smaller particles are nearly impossible to remove from the natural environment due to their size.
 As such, degradable eco-plastic (as opposed to biodegradable) is not nearly as environmentally friendly as the name might suggest.

-That said the fact that it doesn’t last whole for 100s of years is certainly an improvement when disposed of correctly.
+That said, the fact that it doesn’t last whole for 100s of years is certainly an improvement when disposed of correctly.

 We use a vast amount of resources when we manufacture plastics.
 However, eco-friendly plastics are made using more efficient processes.
-As a result, we use fewer resources and this includes raw materials, electricity and water.
+As a result, we use fewer resources, and this includes raw materials, electricity, and water.
 Better still, less processing also helps to reduce the amount of Co2 emissions that enter the atmosphere.

 Meanwhile, eco-friendly plastics use natural ingredients and fewer to no chemicals at all.
-What this means is that it is less harmful to our environment, animals and humans.
+What this means is that it is less harmful to our environment, animals, and humans.

 Eco-friendly plastics can be thinner than those made from regular plastic.
 Therefore, we need less of it.
 This means that the materials we use to make it can go further.
 What’s more, they are also extremely strong despite being thinner.

 We all understand the problems that our animals and marine life face when it comes to plastic waste.
 Eco-friendly plastic does not pose as much of a risk to animals.
-However, it does become a risk when we incorrectly dispose of it and here lies another issue.
+However, it does become a risk when we incorrectly dispose of it, and here lies another issue.

 Unfortunately, there is still going to be waste that finds its way into the environment.
 Despite this, as it breaks down a lot quicker, there is every chance it will disappear before the risks become apparent.